 Caffeine and alcohol have seemingly polar effects on the body.
 One is a stimulant while the other is an inhibitor — but both can bring a twitching eye when used in excess.
 It’s important to stay hydrated and to avoid real or artificial sugars when this happens.

 A jumping eye might be triggered by magnesium deficiency.
 If the twitch persists, it’s a good idea to get your magnesium levels checked with a simple blood test.
 If you really are magnesium deficient, you should focus on eating more foods like almonds, oatmeal, or spinach.
 You can also take magnesium supplements to meet daily Mg needs.
-Overall, less than 30% of U.S. adults consume the Recommended Daily Allowance (RDA) of magnesium.
+Overall, fewer than 30% of U.S. adults consume the Recommended Daily Allowance (RDA) of magnesium.
 And nearly 20% get only half of the magnesium they need daily to remain healthy.